Sopra-Steria-Norge-Kubernetes/OpenShift/docs/Network/How-to-use-EgressIP.md

 ---
-Title: How to use ExternalIP
+Title: How to use EgressIP
 ---

-# How to use ExternalIP
+# How to use EgressIP

 ## Routine